gtri/upstage/docs/source/user_guide/how_tos/motion_manager.rst

 Intersection Models
 -------------------

 There are two intersection models for ``Geodetic`` locations, and one model for ``Cartesian``.
-The Stepped motion manager does not require one, it uses :py:func:`~upstage.data_types.GeodeticLocation.straight_line_distance` at a given rate.
+The Stepped motion manager does not require one, it uses :py:func:`~upstage_des.data_types.GeodeticLocation.straight_line_distance` at a given rate.

-* :py:func:`~upstage.motion.geodetic_model.subdivide_intersection`: The approximate intersection method with subdivided search, good for WGS84 coordinates.
+* :py:func:`~upstage_des.motion.geodetic_model.subdivide_intersection`: The approximate intersection method with subdivided search, good for WGS84 coordinates.

   * This requires the stage variable ``intersection_model`` to be set.
-  * The only available intersection model is :py:func:`~upstage.geography.intersections.get_intersection_locations`
+  * The only available intersection model is :py:func:`~upstage_des.geography.intersections.get_intersection_locations`

-* :py:func:`~upstage.motion.geodetic_model.analytical_intersection`: An exact intersection using a Spherical earth model.
+* :py:func:`~upstage_des.motion.geodetic_model.analytical_intersection`: An exact intersection using a Spherical earth model.
 Incompatible with the WGS84 stage model.
-* :py:func:`~upstage.motion.cartesian_model.cartesian_linear_intersection`: An exact intersection using for XYZ cartesian space.
+* :py:func:`~upstage_des.motion.cartesian_model.cartesian_linear_intersection`: An exact intersection using for XYZ cartesian space.

-The :py:func:`~upstage.geography.intersections.get_intersection_locations` function, required by the subdividing intersection, is what actually finds the intersections.
+The :py:func:`~upstage_des.geography.intersections.get_intersection_locations` function, required by the subdividing intersection, is what actually finds the intersections.
 The ``subdivide_intersection`` is a passthrough function that handles the different earth models, stage variables, and conversion to the format UPSTAGE requires in the ``SensorMotionManager``.
-The intersection model itself does not have to know about UPSTAGE.
+The intersection model itself does not have to know about upstage_des.
 If you created a ``partial`` of a version of the ``subdivide_intersection`` that took the intersection model as an argument, you would get the same result without needing the stage variable.

 Sensor Requirements and Example